-The National Bison Range is administered by the U.S. Fish and Wildlife Service as part of the National Wildlife Refuge System.
+The National Bison Range is part of the National Wildlife Refuge System.
 It was established in 1908, making it over 100 years old, and one of the oldest wildlife refuges in the nation.

 The 18,500 acre range was established to support a population of American bison.
 It is home to about 350-500 of these animals.
 Other large wildlife found on the Range include elk, white-tail and mule deer, pronghorn antelope, bighorn sheep, black bear, coyote and ground squirrels who share the area with 350 to 500 bison.
 Over 200 species of birds also call this home including eagles, hawks, meadowlarks, bluebirds, ducks, and geese.
 Because of its open grasslands, the Bison Range is a place for the public to enjoy some excellent wildlife observation and photography.